pact-foundation/jest-pact/README.md

 ### Features

-- [x] instantiates the PactOptions for you
+- [x] instantiates the PactV2Options/PactV3Options for you
 - [x] Setups Pact mock service before and after hooks so you don’t have to
 - [x] Set Jest timeout to 30 seconds preventing brittle tests in slow environments like Docker
 - [x] Sensible defaults for the pact options that make sense with Jest